 How is a shoulder separation treated?

-Experts don't agree on the best treatment for type III injuries.
+Treatment for type III injuries can vary.
 Some doctors treat them with a sling and physical therapy, while others feel surgery may be needed.

 Type IV through VI injuries should be evaluated for possible surgery.